Local and foreign investors who open companies in Slovakia

 The EORI number of each economic operator is unique, no matter if it is a local or foreign one.

 What happens if I don’t use the EORI number for a long time?

 Can foreign companies apply for EORI registration when first entering Slovakia?

 It is advised for the EORI application to be submitted by email at least week before arriving to Slovakia in order to avoid staying at the border until the number is issued.

-Is it necessary for the company owner him/herself to apply for EORI registration in Slovakia?
+Is it necessary for the company owner him/herself to apply for EORI registration in Slovakia in 2021?